urbanopt/urbanopt-cli/README.md

 Download the .dmg package.

 Use the GUI installer and choose a directory to install.
 Once installed, open a terminal and run the provided setup script.
-The `setup-env.sh` generates env variables and stores them in a file `.env_uo.sh` in your home direcotry.
+The `setup-env.sh` generates env variables and stores them in a file `.env_uo.sh` in your home directory.

 ```terminal
 /Applications/UrbanOptCLI_0.3.1/setup-env.sh